-DAY 1: ASCENT TO THE AIGLE REFUGE
+DAY 1: ASCENT TO THE AIGLE HUT

-The guide welcomes you on our premises with a coffee, a tea or a yogi tea.
-He/she checks the weight of your bag and equip you if you have hired equipment.
-Transfer by car to Villard d'Arène (about 50 minutes).
-You then head for the Aigle hut, perched on the right bank of the Tabuchet glacier at 3450m.
+Meet your guide in Villar-d'Arène.
+You will then set off for the Aigle hut, perched on the right bank of the Tabuchet glacier at 3450m.
 After a path through the mountain pastures and a few rocky bars to cross, you'll need to rope up to reach the Col du Bec.
-After passing an airy ridge we will cross the Tabuchet glacier to reach the refuge.
+An airy ridge leads to the Amieux ledges.
+You'll then cross the Tabuchet glacier to reach the refuge.